-Juvenile Justice Clinic Course
+Juvenile Justice Clinic Course for JD Students

 The Juvenile Justice Clinic is a law school program in which students represent youth charged with misdemeanor and felony crimes in the District of Columbia under close faculty supervision.
 Charges typically include robbery, assault, burglary, weapons possession, and car theft.
 Clinic students also occasionally represent clients in special education and school disciplinary hearings.